TomJinW/PCL/doc/tutorials/content/hull_2d.rst

 The next bit of code projects the inliers onto the plane model and creates another cloud.
-One way that we could do this is by just extracting the inliers that we found before, but in this case we are going to use the coefficients we found before.
-We set the model type we are looking for and then set the coefficients, and from that the object knows which points to project from cloud_filtered to cloud_projected.
+One way that we could do this is by just extracting the inliers that we found before, but in this case we are going to use the coefficents we found before.
+We set the model type we are looking for and then set the coefficents, and from that the object knows which points to project from cloud_filtered to cloud_projected.

 .. literalinclude:: sources/concave_hull_2d/concave_hull_2d.cpp
    :language: cpp
-   :lines: 46-51
+   :lines: 46-50

 The real interesting part is in the lines below, where the ConcaveHull object gets created and the reconstruction is performed:

 .. literalinclude:: sources/concave_hull_2d/concave_hull_2d.cpp
    :language: cpp
-   :lines: 56-60
+   :lines: 55-59

 Compiling and running the program
 ---------------------------------